pmelsted/bifrost/README.md

 ## Dependencies

-In order to compile and use Bifrost, you need a machine running a 64 bits Linux or MacOS operating system.
+In order to compile and use Bifrost, you need a machine running a 64 bits POSIX-compliant UNIX or MacOS operating system.
 Bifrost successfully compiles and runs on Ubuntu 17.04 and MacOS.

-In order to install Bifrost, you will need Cmake (https://cmake.org/), Jemalloc (http://www.canonware.com/jemalloc) and zlib (https://zlib.net/).
+In order to compile Bifrost, you will need Cmake (https://cmake.org/), Jemalloc (http://www.canonware.com/jemalloc), zlib (https://zlib.net/).
 All can be downloaded and installed by following the instructions on their respective websites.
 It is however most likely that at least few of them are available via a package manager for your operating system.

 If you operating system is Ubuntu/Debian:
 ```